PostHog/posthog.com/contents/blog/product-survey-questions.md

 1. Analytics show you what is happening, while surveys help you understand why it is happening.

 2. Analytics are often lagging indicators of product-market fit, they improve after you have it.
-Surveys are leading indicators, feedback will hint that you have it.
+Surveys are leading indicators, feedback hints that you have it.

 3. Surveys help you identify and prioritize the next steps to improving your product.
 They are more actionable than stats at the early stage.

-Using levels two, three, and four of [the product-market fit game](/blog/product-market-fit-game), we can identify example questions you would use to advance to the next level:
+Using levels two, three, and four of [the product-market fit game](/blog/product-market-fit-game), we can identify example questions you can use to advance to the next level:

 **Validate the problem by talking to users**